rackerlabs/support-how-to/content/exchange/delete-a-microsoft-exchange-mailbox.md

 4. Check the box to the left of the mailbox you wish to delete.

 Warning: Once a mailbox is deleted it can only be recovered for up to 14 days.
 You must contact support within 14 days of deleting a mailbox to recover a deleted Microsoft Exchange mailbox.
+See [Recover a deleted Microsoft Exchange mailbox](/how-to/recover-a-deleted-microsoft-exchange-mailbox/) for steps on recovering a recently deleted Microsoft Exchange mailbox.

 5. Expand the **Select Action** drop down menu at the bottom of the mailbox list and select **Delete Mailboxes**.